joeyyy09/portfolio-website/README.md

 To build the website for production, run `npm run build` followed by `npm run start`.
 This will create an optimized production build in the `.next` directory and start the server.

-### Features
+## ✨ Features

-- Responsive design using Tailwind CSS.
+- Responsive design using Tailwind CSS 🎨.
-- Home page with a brief introduction and links to social media profiles.
+- Home page with a brief introduction and links to social media profiles 🏠👨‍💻.
-- Projects page with a list of my projects, including descriptions and links to their GitHub repositories.
+- Projects page with a list of my projects, including descriptions and links to their GitHub repositories 📝👨‍💻.
-- Achievements and education history pages.
+- Achievements and education history pages 🏆🎓.

-### Technologies Used
+## 🔧 Technologies Used

 - Next.js
 - Tailwind CSS